What to pack for Camino.

 Note; it is good to have for customs also just in case they want to question what is in your bag

 The scenery is beautiful you will want to take pictures all day!
-Ensure you power up your battery on your phone or camera for the day.
+Ensure you power up the battery on your phone or camera for the day.

 For all of your electrical goods, one with USB ports is a good idea